bjucps209/spring2021-team3/README.md

 ## Instructions: How to play

-after starting the program, click play.
-Once the game starts you can move move by pressing the array keys.
+After starting the program, click play.
+Once the game starts you can move move by pressing the arrow keys.

 ## Work Completed: